Cederlundr/RickeBuffSize/README.md

 How to install:
 Extract to AddOns folder.
-Remove "-main" from RickeBuffSize-main
+Rename and remove "-main" from the folder RickeBuffSize-main

 How to customize settings:
 /buffsize <10-60> #change the size of buffs on target